robomics/StripePy/README.md

 We recommend running the notebook using [JupyterLab](https://jupyter.org/install).

-Furthermore, the notebook depends on a few Python packages that can be installed with `pip`:
+Furthermore, the notebook depends on a few Python packages that can be installed with `pip`.
+Please make sure that the following packages are installed in a virtual environment that is accessible from Jupyter.
+Refer to [IPython](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) documentation for instructions on how to add a virtual environment to Jupyter.

 ```bash
 pip install 'clodius>=0.20,<1' 'hictkpy>=1,<2' 'higlass-python>=1.2,<2'